Graduate & Professional Student International Travel Policy

 - Call local police, fire or medical responders, if appropriate (local equivalent of "911").
 Review the U.S. State Department’s global "911" list.

-If not urgent: Report the incident within 72 hours.
-See the incident reporting page for instructions.
+If not urgent: Report the incident within 72 hours to International SOS.

 Admitted degree candidates only